briandfoy/briandfoy.github.io/_posts/2025-04-13-counting-ipv4-addresses-with-a-bitmap.md

 Now, if instead of random numbers I do this for IP addresses, I get the count of IPv4 addresses, and do it for something under 600 MB (counting all the other stuff going on).
 That's pocket change for some applications.

 As a side note, `unpack` has a nybble order.
-It doesn't matter for this task becasue it does not change the count, but I could play games with where the bits show up.
+It doesn't matter for this task because it does not change the count, but I could play games with where the bits show up.
 This is endianness at the octet level:

 	$ perl -le 'print unpack q(B8), shift' p
 	01110000